This article shows how to synchronize a Salesforce account in near-real time with SAP.

 This article leads you through all necessary steps to set up the following process:

-- Once the customer is created in SAP, the newly created SAP customer number is written back to the Salesforce sales account.
+• When the customer is created in SAP, the new SAP customer number is written back to the Salesforce sales account.

 Setup in yunIO #